Skip to main content

 The latest macOS VM image,macOS_240221 or later, has the ASPNETCORE_NOSHUTDOWN setting as false by default and has no pre-defined ASPNETCORE_BASE_API_URL setting in the appsettings.json file.

-So, if you did not upgrade the packaged self-hosted runner at previous steps above, only modifying the ASPNETCORE_BASE_API_URL value with the following command should be enough for the self-hosted runner configuration.
+So, if you did not upgrade the packaged self-hosted runner at previous steps above, only modifying the ASPNETCORE_BASE_API_URL value with the following command should be enough for the configuration up-to-here.

 echo "$(jq '.ASPNETCORE_BASE_API_URL="https://api.test-appcircle.tool.zb/build/v1"' appsettings.json)" > appsettings.json